PlanktoScope/Visualization-backend/README.md

 2. **Creation of Plotly Layout**: Define the appearance of the figure, including colors, fonts, backgrounds, and more.
 3. **Creation of Dash App**: Contain the Plotly figure and add HTML/CSS elements with custom Python code to enhance the visualization and add dynamic interactions with the user.

+For removable iframe :
+A callback function send a POST msg to the Flask server and send a MQTT msg "remove iframe" to the node-red chartPage node

 **Key Components**

 The code uses several key components:

 * **Dash App Framework**: Manages the web application.
 * **Plotly Figures**: Used to create visualizations, including world maps, timelines, data tables, and more.
+* **Pandas DataFrame**: Used to store/manipulate data
+* **MQTT**: For the MQTT interaction with the front-end